 SWIFT has documented, neutral and risk based processes in place to validate SWIFT Users on an on-going basis.

 As a cooperative, the company’s mission is to act and operate in the interest of its entire member community, reflecting the global membership of SWIFT.
-As a private cooperative and a utility with a systemic global character, SWIFT has no authority to make sanctions decisions.
+As a utility with a systemic global character, SWIFT has no authority to make sanctions decisions.
 Any decision to impose or to lift sanctions on countries or individual entities rests solely with the competent government bodies and legislators.

 Whilst sanctions are imposed independently in different jurisdictions around the world, SWIFT cannot arbitrarily choose which jurisdiction’s sanction regime to follow.
 Being incorporated under Belgian law it must instead comply with related EU regulation, as confirmed by the Belgian government.